Cog-Creators/Red-Dashboard/README.md

 > If you don't like this, uninstall the cog and leave the server.
 Its your choice.

-## Documeantation
+## Documentation
-If you want to read the documeantion and know how to install dashboard or get support, click on [this link](https://red-dashboard.gitbook.io/)
+If you want to read the documentation and know how to install dashboard or get support, click on [this link](https://red-dashboard.gitbook.io/)

 ## Credits
 I would like to thank the following, for all the contributions they have made that helped this become what it is today.